karolgalindo02/ZShop/README.md

-Arreglos CSS para la pagina web ZShop, implementacion de grids, columns y flex aprendidos durante el desarrollo del bootcamp
+CSS fixes for ZShop website, implementation of grids, columns and flex learned during bootcamp development